blues/app-accelerators/53-municipal-wastewater-lift-station-monitor/README.md

 ## 8. Validation and Testing

-**Expected steady-state.** In normal operation a properly functioning lift station generates one `lift_summary.qo` note per summary interval and zero `lift_alert.qo` notes.
+**Expected steady-state.** In normal operation a properly functioning lift station generates one `lift_summary.qo` note per summary interval (default 60 minutes) and zero `lift_alert.qo` notes.
 A healthy summary shows `level_avg_pct` well below `high_level_pct`, `alert_count: 0`, and at least one pump with non-zero runtime in the window.
 Lead/lag stations commonly show one pump carrying the entire load in a quiet hour — zero runtime on the lag pump during a single interval is normal, not an alarm condition.

+**Checking events in Notehub.** After flashing and powering the board:
+1. Open **Notehub > Devices**.
+2. Click your Notecard; the **Events** tab shows all `lift_alert.qo` and `lift_summary.qo` notes received.
+3. Click any event to expand its JSON payload and inspect the body fields (level, current, alert type, fault counts).

 **Bench fault simulation.** The firmware clamps `high_level_pct` to a minimum of **1.0 %** and `rising_rate_pct` to a minimum of **0.1 %**, so setting either to `0.0` in Notehub has no effect — the firmware retains its last valid value.
 Use the compile-time test flags below for guaranteed bench triggering, or follow the hardware-assisted procedures: